Akilshaik/Akilshaik/README.md

 ### Hello, I'm Akil Shaikh 👋

-I'm a Master of Computer Science (MCS) student at Fergusson College with a passion for [ open-source projects, machine learning, web development].
+I'm a Master of Computer Science (MCS) student at Fergusson College with a passion for  open-source projects, machine learning, web development.
 I enjoy turning complex problems into simple, beautiful, and intuitive solutions.

 - 🔭 I’m currently working on  machine learning project, a new porfolio web app
 - 🌱 I’m currently learning React, Python